Railgun-Community/ppoi-safe-broadcaster-example/README.md

 Customize your relayer by running `npm run copy-my-config`, which copies `src/MY-CONFIG.ts.example` to `src/MY-CONFIG.ts`.
 You can specify most defaults with configDefaults, and import configTokens to modify token configuration per network.

 - `configDefaults.networks.active = [3];` - network IDs you want to relay fees for.
-A value of `[1, 3, 56, 137]` would run on ethereum, binance smart chain, and polygon
+A value of `[1, 3, 56, 137]` would run on ethereum, ropsten testnet, binance smart chain, and polygon
 - `configDefaults.waku.rpcURL` - defaults to http://localhost:8546

 ## Run RAILGUN relayer